Overview

 - Verify Kafka State: Use Kafka Access to confirm partition count in Kafka

-- Review Logs: Check service logs for partition update errors
+- Review Logs: Check project logs for partition update errors

 - Kafka Limitations: Remember that partition count can only increase, never decrease